Harkirattttt/Menger-Sponge/README.md

 # Menger-Sponge
 A 3D Visualization of the Menger Sponge Fractal made using node.js and ThreeJS.

-NOTE: Install node js, three js run via node js -npm run dev
+NOTE: Install node js, three js, vite and then run via node js -npm run dev